seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

 ## User Management

 - We need to choose IDaaS (Identity-as-a-service).
 The most known are probably [Auth0](https://auth0.com/) and [Okta](https://www.okta.com/).
-Both should support passwordless registration/login and we should be able to meet the conditions of their free plans.
+Both should support various registration/login flows and we should be able to meet the conditions of their free plans.

 - Also each bigger cloud has own IDaaS - e.g. [Amazon Cognito](https://aws.amazon.com/cognito/) or [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) or [Firebase Authentication](https://firebase.google.com/products/auth).